Zettlr/zettlr-docs/docs/en/core/search.md

 Each search result will list all lines of the file in which your search terms were found.
 The actual search results are emphasised while the rest of the line is displayed to provide you with the context of the result.
 In front of each line is the line-number.
 Upon clicking a single search result line, Zettlr will automatically open the file (if not already done) and jump to the corresponding line.

+!!! tip

-> Too many results?
+    Too many results?
 You can also toggle the display of all results using the corresponding button, and then only expand those which deserve a second look.

 ### Composing a Query